Updated on March 4th, 2025 by Felix Martinez

 Growth Prospects

-Emerson has pursued growth by expanding its customer base but also by acquiring many companies.
-In fact, the company acquires and divests parts of its business regularly to create an optimal portfolio mix.
+Emerson has pursued growth by expanding its customer base and acquiring many companies.
+The company regularly acquires and divests parts of its business to create an optimal portfolio mix.

 The Aspentech transaction was huge for Emerson, giving it access to Aspentech’s double-digit annual earnings growth.
-In addition, Emerson divested its Therm-O-Disc business, and sold its Russia business following that country’s invasion of Ukraine.
+In addition, Emerson divested its Therm-O-Disc business and sold its Russian business following that country’s invasion of Ukraine.

 Overall, Emerson has conducted many acquisitions and divestments to reshape its business.